Apps | Sayv Ilahsiav

 Survey responses, August 2024.
 Multi-select.

-This reframed everything.
-Before the survey, MediaMop was a storage utility.
-After it, the product was clearly an emotional support tool for a task people avoid.
-The top three pain points are all psychological — fear, time, and indecision.
-Storage was tied for fourth.
+The survey results reframed everything.
+Before the survey, MediaMop appeared to be a storage utility tool.
+After it, I could see that my product was clearly an emotional support tool for a something people want to do but avoid because of the cognitive load.
+The top 3 pain points were all psychological — fear, time, and indecision.
+Storage surprisingly ranked fourth.

 Key insight

-91% asked for automatic organization into albums.
-Only 47% cared about progress tracking — but I kept it as a core feature anyway, because it solved the “no sense of progress” problem I’d experienced first-hand.
-Sometimes design intuition has to overrule survey data.
+91% participants desired automatic organization.
+Only 47% of the participants cared about progress tracking but I kept it as a core feature anyway, because it solved that “no sense of progress” problem I had experienced first-hand.
+Sometimes design should overrule data.

 “Swipe option like tinder.”